ptsteadman/notebook/stories/last-tango-at-hyatt-48-lex.md

 thought: it's happening again.

 Emily didn't want to go out to dinner.
 Neither did Drew, really.
-Emily kept combing her hair and rubbing her nose in short bursts, packing her bags for the next day.
+Emily kept rubbing her nose in short bursts, packing her bags for the next day.

 "Are you okay?" asked Drew.

 "I just feel like," Emily said, agitated, "that to you, I'm just an experience."

 Drew thought back to the last person he'd met in New York, who called him a psychopath.
-He didn't want to be like that.
+He was sick of that.
 He wanted Emily to tell him exactly how he bothered her, so that he could change.

 She shook her head *no*, with tears in her eyes.